 A Third Offense DUI committed within seven years of the first and second offenses may be prosecuted as a Category B Felony in Nevada.
 This offense is punishable by a possible prison sentence of one to six years in the custody of the Department of Corrections and a fine ranging from $2,000 to $5,000.
 If a death or substantial bodily harm is caused during any DUI, this is also a felony, punishable by a prison sentence ranging from 2 to 20 years, with no probation allowed.
 These cases are prosecuted by the Washoe County District Attorney and adjudicated by the Second Judicial District Court, not the Reno Municipal Court.

 Loss of Driving Privileges

-The DMV can revoke a person's driver's license for 90 days upon conviction of a First Offense DUI, or for one year upon conviction of a Second Offense DUI.
-A Third Offense Felony DUI results in a 3-year revocation of driving privileges.
+The DMV will revoke a person's driver's license for 90 days upon conviction of a First Offense DUI or for 1 year upon conviction of a Second Offense DUI.
+A Third Offense Felony DUI conviction results in a 3-year revocation of driving privileges.
 This is done in separate administrative proceedings and is not a decision made by Reno Municipal Court.
-A person who drives on a suspended or revoked license faces severe fines, and if the license was revoked due to a DUI, could also face a mandatory 30 days jail or 60 days house arrest and a fine of $500 to $1,000.
-The license is then revoked for an additional year, as well.
+A person who is convicted of driving with a revoked license due to a DUI could also face a 30 days jail or 60 days house arrest and a fine of $500 to $1,000 not including fees.
+The license will then be revoked for an additional year.
 To reinstate one’s license again, the driver must pay DMV a reinstatement fee, take tests again, and provide proof of insurance for three consecutive years (SR22).
 Reinstatement of driving privileges is governed by DMV regulations.

 The State Bar of Nevada’s Lawyer Referral and Information Service (1-800-789-5747) provides names of attorneys who handle DUI cases.